Tape-Worm/Gorgon/README.md

 How far along are you?
 Is it done yet?
 How about now?
 -------------------------------------------------------

-Gorgon 2.0 is currently in active development.
-At this point there is no definite release date.
+Gorgon 2.0 is currently "done", in that it's got all of the functionality that it was intended to have.
+The only part that's "incomplete" is the editor, and even that is pretty much done and usable.

 What can it do?
 ---------------